jillusc/Forum20_React/README.md

 ## Deployment

+#### Frontend:
-Assuming a GitHub account, a ready repository and an Heroku account, the following steps outline the deployment process:
+Assuming a GitHub account, a ready repository and an Heroku account, the following steps outline the frontend deployment process:

 i) Visit the Heroku dashboard and create a new app with a unique name.<br>
-ii) In the Deployment method section, select GitHub to connect it to the relevant repository.<br>
+ii) In the Deployment method section, select GitHub to connect it to the relevant repository.
+Click the Deploy Branch button to manually deploy the main branch, and monitor the build output in the Activity tab.<br>
+iii) In the Resources tab, select an Eco dyno for lightweight container deployment.<br>
+iv) Click the Open app button to verify it runs correctly.<br>

+#### Backend:
+Assuming a created database (e.g. ElephantSQL), a ready repository and an Heroku account, the following steps outline the backend deployment process:

+i) Visit the Heroku dashboard and create a new app with a unique name.<br>
+ii) From the Settings tab, add a Config Var for DATABASE_URL, and copy/paste your database's URL for the value (without any quotation marks).<br>
+iii) In your IDE, install both dj_database_url and psycopg2 to enable connection to your database.<br>
+iv) In settings.py, import dj_database_url.
+Update the DATABASES section to use a local SQLite database if in development mode, otherwise to connect to your database provided the DATABASE_URL environment variable exists (see next step).<br>
+v) In env.py, add a new environment variable with the key set to DATABASE_URL and the value to your database's URL (quotation marks are necessary here as this needs to be a string).
+Temporarily comment-out the DEV environment variable so that your IDE can connect to your external database.<br>
+vi) Back in settings.py, add a print statement (within the else block) to confirm you have connected to the external database.<br>
+vii) In the terminal, dry-run your makemigrations to confirm you are connected to the external database.
+When confirmed, migrate your models to the database.<br>
+viii) Create a superuser.<br>
+ix) Visit ElephantSQL to confirm the migration has taken effect: select BROWSER on the left side navigation; click Table queries; select auth_user; click Execute.
+The newly-created superuser's details should display, confirming success.<br>
+x) In your IDE, install gunicorn and update the requirements.txt.<br>
+xi) Create a Procfile with the following lines, then save the file:<br>
+release: python manage.py makemigrations && python manage.py migrate<br>
+web: gunicorn drf_api.wsgi<br>
+xii) In settings.py, update the value of the ALLOWED_HOSTS variable to include your Heroku app’s URL.
+Add corsheaders to INSTALLED_APPS.
+Add corsheaders middleware to the top of the MIDDLEWARE section.
+Under the MIDDLEWARE list, set the ALLOWED_ORIGINS for the network requests made to the server (it will use the CLIENT_ORIGIN variable, which is the frontend app's url).
+Next, enable sending cookies in CORS and set the JWT_AUTH_SAMESITE attribute to 'None'.
+Ensure the SECRET_KEY is stored in env.py rather than settings.py.
+Finally, set DEBUG to True in development, False in production (in env.py, comment back in the DEV variable as in step v).<br>
+xiii) When requirements.txt is up-to-date, commit and push these changes to GitHub.<br>
+xiv) Back in Heroku, open the Settings tab and add the SECRET_KEY and CLOUDINARY_URL as Config Vars.<br>
-iii) Click the Deploy Branch button to manually deploy the main branch, and monitor the build output in the Activity tab.<br>
+xv) In the Deployment method section, select GitHub to connect it to the relevant repository.
+Opt to Enable Automatic Deploys.
+Click the Deploy Branch button to manually deploy the main branch, and monitor the build output in the Activity tab.<br>
-iv) In the Resources tab, select an Eco dyno for lightweight container deployment.<br>
-v) Click the Open app button to verify it runs correctly.<br>
+xvi) Click the Open app button to verify it runs correctly. <br>

 ## Languages used